-Reaching full yield potential requires minimizing weed competition and maximizing grain fill.
+Reaching full yield potential in a late crop requires minimizing weed competition and maximizing grain fill.
 Here are five weed control tips to help you reach your yield goals at harvest.

 To help remedy this situation, add Clincher® SF herbicide or RebelEX® herbicide to your next post-residual shot.
 Because barnyardgrass is usually much smaller in size when early postemergence applications are occurring, add a 12- to 15-ounce rate of Clincher or a 16- to 18-ounce rate of RebelEX with either Command or Prowl herbicide.
 Using Clincher or RebelEX in this situation to spray small grass may also eliminate the need for a post-flood herbicide application.

 Grasp® SC, RebelEX®, Clincher®, Grandstand® and Loyant® herbicides all have a great fit in Mid-South rice production.
-Best of luck using these five tips to maximize rice production in this late, rainy and COVID-19 world of 2020.
+Best of luck using these five tips to maximize rice production in imperfect growing seasons.

 Clincher® SF, Grandstand® R, Grasp® SC, Loyant® and RebelEX® are not registered for sale or use in all states.
 Contact your state pesticide regulatory agency to determine if a product is registered for sale or use in your state.
 Always read and follow label directions.